 Will fraternity or sorority membership impact academics?
-Each organization recognizes that academics are the reason all students are at Moravian and academics are one of the things Greeks do best.
-Each chapter has a scholarship program and provides rewards and incentives for outstanding academic performance, as well as support for members who are struggling academically.
+Each organization recognizes that academics are the reason all students are at Moravian and academics are a top priority to fraternities and sororities.
+Each organization has a scholarship program and provides rewards and incentives for outstanding academic performance, as well as support for members who are struggling academically.
 Scholarship is encouraged through tutoring and other educational programs.

-The College recognizes the prospect for expansion of new sustainable chapters that will provide opportunities for non-affiliated students.
+The University recognizes the prospect for expansion of new sustainable chapters that will provide opportunities for non-affiliated students.
 Each expansion process is unique and requires a cohesive effort from multiple constituencies.
-A group interested in expanding to Moravian College must have an established Inter/National Headquarters and be recognized by one of the following umbrella organizations:
+A group interested in expanding to Moravian University must have an established Inter/National Headquarters and be recognized by one of the following umbrella organizations:

 - North-American Inter-Fraternity Conference (NIC)